quasarframework/quasar/README.md

 ## Stay in Touch

-For latest releases and announcements, follow on Twitter: [@quasarframework](https://twitter.com/quasarframework)
+For latest releases and announcements, follow us on our Twitter account: [@quasarframework](https://twitter.com/quasarframework)

 ## Chat Support